-- providing the front-end of the Funambol system - distributing the SyncML requests amongst the nodes of the Funambol server cluster - redirecting traffic to the active nodes if one of the nodes fails
+- providing the front-end of the Funambol system - distributing the SyncML requests amongst the nodes of the Data Synchronization Service cluster - detecting failures on the nodes of the cluster, redirecting traffic to the active nodes if one of the nodes fails

-Note that the HTTP load balancer is not provided as part of the default installation or deployment.
+Note: the HTTP load balancer is not provided as part of the default installation or deployment.
 Many different solutions, both hardware and software, can be adopted and any organization may have different best practices already in place.
-A common solution is to use Apache + mod jk.
+A common solution is to use Apache + mod_ik.